EEP-202324/daw_proyecto_angular_servidor-MishoEEP/README.md

 9. Changed rating atribute from String to int.
 10. Implemented delete method, implementing TTD.
 11. Made sure everything works with SWAGGER.

+FINAL APP:
+1. Connected Spring and Angular, made sure everything works as it should.